seastwood/usb-audio-ip-client/README.md

       - Add to file: `vhci_hcd`
   - USBIP requires sudo to connect to devices.
 You can edit the sudoers file if you trust it (only way to use this gui currently)
     - run: `sudo visudo`
-    - Add to bottom of file (very important):
+    - Add to bottom of file (very important, ensure you save it properly with :wq):
       ```
       <username> ALL=(ALL) NOPASSWD: /usr/sbin/usbip
       <username> ALL=(ALL) NOPASSWD: /usr/sbin/usbipd